Number : Season 3, episode 2 of 9.

-Which One : Short non-Doctor featuring prelude to The Dalek Master Plan.
+Which One : Short non-Doctor adventure prelude to The Dalek Master Plan.

 Cast : Jeff Garvey : Barry Jackson